Middlesbrough railway station: Facilities

-The main station layout consists of an entrance hall with ticket office, large concourse/waiting area and two covered platforms that are each subdivided into two sections.
-Platform 1 is divided into two sub-platforms (1a and 1b), as is platform 2 (2a and 2b).
-Two freight lines bypass to the north of the station.
+The main station layout consists of an entrance hall, with ticket office, large concourse/waiting area and two covered platforms that are each subdivided into two sections (a and b); two freight lines by-pass to the north of the station.

-The station is staffed and has a range of facilities including a cafe/bar, newsagent's shop, cycle storage, toilets and lifts.
+The station is staffed and has a range of facilities including a cafe/bar, newsagent, bicycle storage, toilets and lifts.
 A number of information screens throughout the station provide information on train arrivals and departures.

-Car parking is situated to the east of the station and can be accessed via Exchange Square and Wood Street, and by footpath directly to the station.
+Car parking, with 134 spaces, is situated to the east of the station and can be accessed via Exchange Square and Wood Street, and by footpath directly to the station.
 A drop-off point is located at the front of the station, close to the main entrance.